scozic/jxapi-core/doc/manual/ExchangeDescriptorFileDoc.md

 ## Exchange
 The root of JSON descriptor data is a JSON object referred to as 'exchange'.
 An exchange is the root of API wrapper, mapped to [ExchangeDescriptor](../../src/main/java/com/scz/jxapi/exchange/descriptor/ExchangeDescriptor.java).
 It is composed of the following properties:
  * `name`: The name of this wrapper or API ( here `Employee`)
  * `description`: A description of this exchange.
+May contain [placeholders](#placeholders) referencing exchange contants or properties.
  * `docUrl`: Link to exchange website API documentation home page
  * `basePackage`: The base Java package name for the generated code.
 It is recommended this package name contains `.gen.` as a convention for packages containing generated code that should not be edited manually.
  * `properties`: A list of properties required to configure the exchange.
 A property object is mapped to [ConfigProperty](../../src/main/java/com/scz/jxapi/exchange/descriptor/ConfigProperty.java).
 Wrappers are instantiated with `Properties` object expected to carry defined configuration properties like API key / secret.
  * `constants`: A list of constant values used in the exchange.
 A constant object is mapped to [Constant](../../src/main/java/com/scz/jxapi/exchange/descriptor/Constant.java) object.
 Defining constants for instance for possible values of a request or response field improves clarity and avoids duplication.
+Constants values or description may contain  [placeholders](#placeholders) referencing other previously defined exchange contants.
  * `httpUrl`: The base URL for HTTP API endpoints.
-In sample above, it is set to a placeholder `BASEURL` that is meant to be replaced by base server URL set in `baseHttpUrl` config property.
-Optional property, when not set, either the REST endpoints `url` property define a full URL value, or the API group `httpUrl` is set.
+The value may contain  [placeholders](#placeholders) referencing exchange contants or configuration properties.
+In sample above, it is set to a placeholder `config.baseHttpUrl` that is meant to be replaced by base server URL set in `baseHttpUrl` config property.
+This property may not be set when there are every REST endpoint is defined with either `url` property set to a relative URL or belonging to API group with `httpUrl` set to an absolute URL.
- * `websocketUrl`: The base URL for WebSocket API endpoints.
-Optional when
+ * `websocketUrl`: The base URL for websocket API endpoints.
+Works like `httpUrl` property: The value may contain  [placeholders](#placeholders) referencing exchange contants or configuration properties.
+In sample above, it is set to a placeholder `config.baseWebsocketUrl` that is meant to be replaced by base server URL set in `baseWebsocketUrl` config property.
+This property may not be set when there are every REST endpoint is defined with either `url` property set to a relative URL or belonging to API group with `baseWebsocketUrl` set to an absolute URL.
  * `httpRequestInterceptorFactory`: The factory class for creating HTTP request interceptors, see [HttpRequestInterceptorFactory](../../src/main/java/com/scz/jxapi/netutils/rest/HttpRequestInterceptorFactory.java).
 If for exchange requires specific headers to be  set for instance for authentication, a specific interceptor has to be provided through this property, see [HTTP request interceptor dev guide](./HttpRequestInterceptorDevGuide.md).
  * `httpRequestExecutorFactory`:  The factory for HTTP request executor, see [HttpRequestExecutorFactory](../../src/main/java/com/scz/jxapi/netutils/rest/HttpRequestExecutorFactory.java).
 Default implementation used when this property is not set is usually sufficient.
  * `websocketHookFactory`: The factory class for creating WebSocket hooks, see [WebsocketFactory](../../src/main/java/com/scz/jxapi/netutils/websocket/WebsocketHookFactory.java).
 Using a custom factory for hooks that implements exchange protocol specific handshake, heartbeats is generally required, see [Websocket hook dev guide](./WebsocketHookDevGuide.md)..